Asozusta/web_panel_for_mobile_developers/README.md

 # Web panel for android developers
 Server &amp; Client side of an android application . you can manage posts and users and use api to get them

+# Usefulness
+Think you want to create an application for blogging or advertisment or show picture and videos . ( resume , news or ... ) .
+You should write server side . should'nt you ?
+So , it is useful for you .
+Download it , upload it and use api of it

 # Info
 - Code Language : PURE PHP
 - Theme Language : Persian ( فارسی )